HazyResearch/deepdive/examples/spouse/README.md

 WHERE p1 < p2
 ```

 The output of this query was stored in a local file `spousesraw.csv`.
 The file contained duplicate rows (BigQuery does not support `distinct`) and noisy rows where the name field contained a string where the given name family name and multiple aliases where concatenated and reported in a string including the characters `{` and `}`.
-Using the unix commands `sed`, `sort` and `uniq` we first removed the lines containing characters `{` and `}` and then duplicate entries.
+Using the Unix commands `sed`, `sort` and `uniq` we first removed the lines containing characters `{` and `}` and then duplicate entries.
 This resulted in an input file `spouses_dbpedia.csv` containing 6,126 entries of married couples.

 #### Loading DBpedia data to database
 We compress and store `spouses_dbpedia.csv` under the path: